I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 Cons

-Kind of pricy for something you could easily make yourself
+- Kind of pricey for something you could easily make yourself

 Don’t Forget about Mylar Bags and Oxygen Absorbers!

-If you want to use your dehydrator to dry foods for long-term storage, then you will have to seal them in mylar bags with oxygen absorbers.
+If you want to use your dehydrator to dry foods for long-term storage, you must seal them in mylar bags with oxygen absorbers.

 The oxygen absorbers remove oxygen which would cause spoilage.
 The mylar bag prevents light, moisture, and oxygen from getting in.

-For an extra level of protection put the sealed mylar bags into buckets.
-The buckets will keep them safe from rodents, insects, flood water, and other damage.
+For extra protection, put the sealed mylar bags into buckets.
+The buckets protect them from rodents, insects, flood water, and other damage.

 You can read more about this in my article on Food Preservation Methods.